3 Memory and Allocators

 The other side of the spectrum are objects whose values are not known at compile time.
 Function arguments are a classic example of this.
 Because the value of each function argument depends on the value that you assign to this particular argument, when you call the function.

 For example, the function input_length() contains an argument named input, which is an array of constant u8 integers ([]const u8).
-Is impossible to know at compile time the value of this particular argument.
+It is impossible to know the value of this particular argument at compile time.
 And it also is impossible to know the size/length of this particular argument.
 Because it is an array that do not have a fixed size specified explicitly in the argument type annotation.

-However, as I mentioned earlier, what really matters to the compiler is to know the size of the object at compile-time, and not necessarily it’s value.
-So, although we don’t know the value of the object n, which is the result of the expression input.len, at compile-time, we do know it’s size.
-Because the expression input.len always return a value of type usize, and the type usize have a known fixed size.
+However, as I mentioned earlier, what really matters to the compiler is to know the size of the object at compile-time, and not necessarily its value.
+So, although we don’t know the value of the object n, which is the result of the expression input.len, at compile-time, we do know its size.
+Because the expression input.len always returns a value of type usize, and the type usize has a known fixed size.

 3.1.2 Global data register